MeowGargi/MeowGargi/README.md

-1. Hello, I am Gargi Parmar.
+👋 Hello, I’m Gargi Parmar!
-2. Pursuing a degree of Bachelor of Technology in Computer Science Engineering.
+🎓 Pursuing a Bachelor of Technology in Computer Science Engineering.
-3. Well-versed with the concepts of Object oriented programming in Java.
+💻 Well-versed in Object-Oriented Programming (OOP) with Java.
-4. Learning Spring and SpringBoot.
+🌱 Currently learning Spring & Spring Boot.
-5. Would be eager to collaborate on Website development projects.
+🔍 Eager to collaborate on Website Development Projects.